pieroproietti/penguins-eggs/README.md

 # Technology

-The whole thing is written in pure typescript, so ideally it can be used with different Linux distributions.
-Yes, there are major differences in terms of the package manager used, but not so much on the way the various programs used to build the isos work.
-Actually eggs support: Debian, Devuan, Ubuntu, Arch and ManjaroLinux.
+eggs is written in pure typescript and ideally can be used with different Linux distributions.
+Yes, there are big differences in terms of package manager used, path, etc, but basically the various programs used to build the live are the same.
+Currently eggs supports: Debian, Devuan, Ubuntu, Arch and ManjaroLinux.

 You can read more on the [blog](https://penguins-eggs.net/2021/11/02/distros-that-can-be-remastered-with-eggs/), some examples of iso images remastered with eggs are in the [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/files/ISOS/).